Yubico/webauthn-recovery-extension/README.md

 The scheme has three participants:

 - Bob, corresponding to the "backup" authenticator.
-- Mary, corresponding to the "main" authenticator.
+- Mary, corresponding to the "primary" authenticator.
 - Robin, corresponding to the WebAuthn Relying Party (RP).

 The goal is that Mary will generate public keys for Robin to store.
 At a later